Tips for Teaching Preschoolers to Write

 Unstructured outdoor play.
 I’ve been following some occupational therapists on social media recently and their reports about the benefits of playgrounds and unstructured outdoor play.
 I never made the connection to writing until I read this quote from Angela Hanscom, founder of TimberNook, “In order to have good fine motor skills, you really need a strong sense of body awareness and overall strength in order to support more fine motor work.”
 There’s nothing better than the great outdoors and free-form play for building strength and body awareness.
 I’m so glad to learn that sending my son outside to play is helping with his ability to write.

 I’m also lucky to have a team of preschool teachers who have the patience to guide Owen on his journey towards becoming a writer.
 In fact, I’m seeing a lot more interest from Owen recently in using traditional writing instruments and even making more structured marks.
 I would love to hear more ideas for encouraging and teaching preschoolers to write.

-- Growing Readers: Recommended children’s books and reading activities to foster early literacy at home
+- Get recommended children’s books and reading activities to foster early literacy at home.